daltino/omdb-movie-app/README.md

-# omdb-movie-app
+# OMDB Movie App
-Simple OMDB API movie application
+Simple OMDB API movie application with a series of unit tests using ngMock.

+# Run Tests